 Who Should Conduct the Interviews?

-If possible, hire interviewers.
-If that isn’t possible, find volunteers to help you collect data.
+If possible, hire interviewers or find volunteers to help you collect data.

 Ask influential people in the community such as tribal council members or program or department managers to help with the survey.
 This affirms that child passenger safety is a priority for your tribe.
 You may want to provide reference letters or letters of recommendation to your volunteers, since they might be looking for work.
 If you do have additional staff or volunteers, be sure to train them on the survey protocol and have them do practice interviews before beginning data collection.